Come Bye BC Rescue Logo

 1. General examination.
 Each puppy or adult dog is examined by a vet to check for any irregularities.

 5. Rabies shot.
 Each adult dog is current on his/her rabies vaccine.
-Puppies are vaccinated when they are between four and six months old (depending on the vet).
-If the puppy is not yet vaccinated for rabies when she/he is adopted into their forever home, Come Bye BC Rescue will ensure the pup is vaccinated by the adopter, and pay for the immunization.
+Puppies are vaccinated when they are between four and six months old (depending on the recommendations of the vet and state law).
+If the puppy is not yet vaccinated for rabies when he/she is adopted into their forever home, Come Bye BC Rescue will require that such pup is vaccinated by the adopter.

 6. Microchip.
-Each adult dog is microchipped before she/he goes to its forever home, usually at the time of spaying/neutering.
-Typically Come Bye BC Rescue uses Avid microchips.
+Each adult dog is microchipped before the dog goes to its forever home usually at the time of spaying/neutering.
 Come Bye BC Rescue will remain the owner of the microchip forever.
 Puppies are normally chipped before they go to their forever home.
-If not, Come Bye BC Rescue will supply a microchip to the adopter and will ensure the pup is microchipped within 60 days of adoption.
+If not, Come Bye BC Rescue will supply a microchip to the adopter and will require such pup is microchipped by the adopter within 60 days of adoption.

 7. Worming and/or fecal exam.
 Adults dogs and puppies are wormed and/or receive a fecal exam.
 If there are any worms found in the sample or by physical examination, they are treated for worms.